gladiola/blog/_drafts/2020-03-20-CloudNodeBastionHost.markdown

 This means that if we had to reconsitute or rebuild the host from scratch, we would be at a loss without the help of the hosting company.
 Since this is not an acceptable situation, it's up to us to get a backup done.
 And, if we can remember, a backup is not a backup until it's been restored.

 To give ourselves offsite, offline backups, we're going to use tar to take a sample of critical files used in the installation of the programs above.
 One by one, we went through directories that held configs.
 We built a script that would automatically copy them to a directory.
 Then we tarred the achive, g-zipped it, and exfiltrated it with scp.
 Once on a computer we could physically access, we saved the archive to removable storage.
 Cataloged and moved to a safe place, our tar and restore sample was ready for a restoration rehearsal.

+# Upcoming Drafts
+In upcoming drafts, we may discuss:
+- OSSEC HIDS
+- snort
+- tcpdump for continuous packet capture for archiving traffic history.